boxen/puppet-autojump/README.md

-# Autojump Puppet Module for Boxen
+# autojump Puppet Module for Boxen
+Don't know what autojump is?
+Read more about it [here](https://github.com/joelthelion/autojump).

 ## Usage